OeTiao/OeTiao/README.md

 - 👋 Hi, I’m @OeTiao
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning lua
+- 🌱 I’m currently learning Lua
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on making open-source projects.
-- 📫 How to reach me u cant
+- 📫 How to reach: impossible.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: doing a programming language in the future and rn working on a 3d engine (will it work? absolutely not)
+- ⚡ Fun fact: doing a programming language in the future.

 <!---
 OeTiao/OeTiao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.